aarondl/ultimateq/README.md

 ###parse
 This package deals with parsing irc protocols.
-It is able to consume irc protocol messages using the Parse method, returning the common IrcMessage type from the irc package.
+It is able to consume irc protocol messages using the Parse method, returning the common irc.Message type from the irc package.

 ###dispatch
-Dispatch package is meant to register callbacks and dispatch IrcMessages onto them in an asynchronous method.
+Dispatch package is meant to register callbacks and dispatch irc.Messages onto them in an asynchronous method.
 It also presents many handler types that will be easy to use for bot-writers.

+###dispatch/commander
+Commander package is a much more involved version of the dispatcher.
+Instead of simply responding to irc raw messages, the commander parses arguments, handles user authentication and privelege checks.
+It can also do advanced argument handling such as returning a user message's target channels or users from the command.

 ###inet
 Implements the actual connection to an irc server, handles buffering, \r\n